Richard Moth

-Charles Phillip Richard Moth (born 8 July 1958) is a British Catholic prelate who has served as Bishop of Arundel and Brighton since 2015.
-Previously, he was Vicar General of the Archdiocese of Southwark from 2001 to 2009, and Bishop of the Forces from 2009 to 2015.
+Charles Phillip Richard Moth (born 8 July 1958), known as Richard Moth, is a British Roman Catholic prelate who currently serves as Archbishop of Westminster.
+He previously served as Vicar General of the Archdiocese of Southwark from 2001 to 2009, Bishop of the Forces from 2009 to 2015, and Bishop of Arundel and Brighton from 2015 to 2025.

 Early life

-Charles Phillip Richard Moth was born in 1958 in Chingola, Northern Rhodesia (now Zambia), and immigrated to the United Kingdom at the age of two.
+Charles Phillip Richard Moth was born in 1958 in Chingola, Northern Rhodesia (now Zambia), and emigrated to the United Kingdom at the age of two.
 He was educated at The Judd School in Tonbridge, Kent.
 He trained for the priesthood at St John's Seminary, Wonersh.
+He later studied at Saint Paul University, Ottawa, graduating with Master of Arts (MA) and Licentiate of Canon Law (JCL) degree in 1987.

 Ordained ministry

 Priesthood

 Moth was ordained to the priesthood on 3 July 1982.
 He served as Curate at St Bede's, Clapham Park and as a judge at the Southwark Metropolitan Tribunal before being sent to do further study in Ottawa, gaining a Licentiate and then a Master's in Canon Law.
-In 1987 he returned to Southwark and was curate at St Saviour's, Lewisham, during which appointment he was also a Territorial Army chaplain, serving with 217 General Hospital RAMC (V).
+In 1987 he returned to Southwark and was curate at St Saviour's, Lewisham.
+During this time, he was also a Territorial Army chaplain, serving with 217 General Hospital Royal Army Medical Corps (V).
+He was commissioned in the Royal Army Chaplains' Department as Chaplain to the Forces 4th Class (equivalent in rank to captain) on 26 April 1988.
+He ended his service on 12 July 1993, with his commission transferring to the Regular Army Reserve of Officers.

-In 1992, Archbishop Michael Bowen named him as his Private Secretary, serving concurrently as Vocations Director and Vice-Chancellor of the Diocese.
-Moth was named a Monsignor to the degree of Papal Chaplain in 1998.
-In 2001, upon the elevation of the Vicar General, Mgr Canon John Hine, to be an Auxiliary Bishop of Southwark, Moth was named Vicar General and Chancellor of the Archdiocese, with the new post he was promoted to be a Prelate of Honour.
+In 1992, Archbishop Michael Bowen named him as his private secretary and master of ceremonies, serving concurrently as vocations director and vice-chancellor of the Diocese.
+Moth was named a Monsignor to the degree of Chaplain of His Holiness in 1998.
+In 2001, upon the elevation of the Vicar General, Mgr Canon John Hine, to be an Auxiliary Bishop of Southwark, Moth was named vicar general and chancellor of the Archdiocese.
+With this new post, he was promoted to be a Prelate of Honour.
+He was also a parish priest, serving as parish administrator of Holy Cross Church, Plumstead from 2003 and then as parish administrator of Saint Joseph's Church, Saint Mary Cray from 2006.